If you’re a farmer affected by recent flooding in the Midwest, please check out this running list of available resources.

 6. Scam Artists Will Come Around

 Unfortunately, scam artists always arrive soon after a disaster.
 Be careful.
-Get work proposals in writing.
-Do not pay cash.
-Do not pay more than 1/3 of the cost up front.
-Do not let contractors or others force you to make a decision on the spot.
+Ideally, get work proposals in writing; do not pay in cash; do not pay more than one third of the cost up front; and do not let contractors or others force you to make a decision on the spot.